Add a fresh herb flavor and a vibrant green color to your dishes with this simple green herb oil, perfect for soups and salads!

-Ingredients to make Herb Oil
+Ingredients to make bright green Herb Oil

 Fresh culinary herbs